neitsa/neitsa.github.io/games/rimworld/preparelanding/filtering.md

 ## Three States

 Three state items have, as their name implies, three possible states:
 - On: ![ON state](assets/on_state.png)
 - Off: ![ON state](assets/off_state.png)
 - Partial: ![ON state](assets/partial_state.png)

 The `On` state means:
-    - I absolutely **want** this option when filtering tiles

-The `Off` state means:
+    - I absolutely **want** this option when filtering tiles The `Off` state means:
-    - I absolutely **do not want** this option when filtering tiles

-The `Partial` state means:
+    - I absolutely **do not want** this option when filtering tiles The `Partial` state means:
-    - I **do not care** if this option is available or not when filtering tiles
+    - I **do not care** if this option is available or not when filtering tiles.

 Note that when clicking on a state item, the order of appearance is: `Partial` -> `Off` -> `On` -> `Partial` -> etc.

 ### Three states: simple example